p2panda/website/_posts/2025-07-09-streams-transactions-crash-resilience.md

 There are different possible approaches to design state handling around transactions and our traits.
 We're exploring multiple options right now, for example *pure functions*.

 Pure functions are [functions which do not have any side-effects](https://en.wikipedia.org/wiki/Pure_function); they will never write to a database when being called and instead return a new state object.
-The combination of transactions and Rust’s strict borrow checker allows us to express state handling quite neatly (and we did it a lot inside our `p2panda-auth` and `p2panda-encryption` crates), for example:
+The combination of transactions and Rust's strict borrow checker allows us to express state handling quite neatly (and we did it a lot inside our `p2panda-auth` and `p2panda-encryption` crates), for example:

 ```rust
 // Retrieve current group state from database.